leopardmentality/count_my_coins/README.md

-Sure, here's the updated README document with the requested changes:

 # Count My Coins

 This code is designed to predict the potential earnings of investing in the top 3 cryptocurrencies based on their 24-hour price change percentage.
 It uses the CoinCap API to retrieve cryptocurrency data for the past 6 months, processes it using scikit-learn and XGBoost libraries, and displays the results in a Streamlit web application.